US Tariff Exclusion for Chinese Imports: What is the Status?

-Any tariff exemption on the product(s), if granted, would be valid for one year starting the effective date for the additional duties.
+Any tariff exemption on the product(s), if granted, would be retroactive and be valid for one year starting from the imposition of the additional duties.

 Compared with China’s own exemption procedures, the US tariff exclusion process additionally involves seeking opinions from other relevant interested parties.